|Avo Limited Edition 2007 – Avo LE07|

 Over the past several weeks, we have been assessing the cigars included in Avo’s Greatest Hits.
-Most of the cigars in this series “Assessment Update” (aka Agile Cigar Review) formats.
-Since the Avo Legacy has not been assessed yet, we will use a full assessment format here.
+Up until now, the cigars assessed have been done as in our “Assessment Update” formats.
+Since the Avo LE07 has not been assessed yet, we will use a full assessment format here.

 Wrapper: Ecuadorian Sun Grown

 The Avo LE07 was produced in a single size – a 5 5/8 x 48 Corona Gorda sized vitola.
 The cigar was originally made available in 20 count boxes.
 A total of 7,000 boxes (140,000 cigars) produced with 4,000 boxes (80,000 cigars) reserved for the U.S. market.

 The Avo LE07 features a medium brown colored wrapper.
 There is some oil on the surface of the wrapper.
 I considered the surface of this wrapper to be smooth.
 There are some visible veins and there are also some thin wrapper seams.

 The Avo LE07 is unbanded.
 It is one of three unbanded cigars released in the Avo Limited Edition series (the other two are the Avo 22 and the Avo LE05 – as mentioned earlier, the latter is not included in the Avo Greatest Hits Sampler).